 With respect and affinity, differences within a couple will be turned into assets.

 Both partners will be thriving while humbly embracing each other’s nature.

 They will simply complete each other.

-When suddenly the same differences cease being a blessing, that means our positive feeling towards our mate has lowered and we are now in a low mood.
+When the same differences cease being a blessing, our positive feeling towards our mate has lowered and we are now in a low mood.

-Usually that will be an indication that we’ve been entertaining negative thoughts about them and very likely we’ll feel unhappy with the way they are.
+That means that we’ve been entertaining negative thoughts about them and are feeling unhappy with the way they are.

 That feeling of closeness will surely go out of the window when good feelings are replaced with judgement.

 We’ll start feeling insecure and issues will start appearing more compelling to us.

 It’s at this point that we’ll usually resort to analysis, self-doubts and fault-finding hoping to make things better.